zhoushen1/DCMPNet/README.md

     ```

 ## Prepare
-Download the RESIDE datasets from (https://sites.google.com/view/reside-dehaze-datasets)
+Download the RESIDE datasets from https://sites.google.com/view/reside-dehaze-datasets

-You need to put the `depth` into the file and you can download the `depth` from (Link：https://pan.baidu.com/s/1sNoMlcehMUtSLRuRvsjKKw?pwd=dbcw
+You need to put the `depth` into the file and you can download the `depth` from https://pan.baidu.com/s/1sNoMlcehMUtSLRuRvsjKKw?pwd=dbcw
-code：dbcw)
+code：dbcw

 The final file path should be the same as the following (please check it carefully):
 ```